sei-latam/WEAP_WebAppRepWB/README.md

 Each part is described below:

 - First folder (Files_and_data)

+Contains the original files (txt, xlsx, shp, etc.) used in the development of the application.

 - Second folder (Google_Git_versions)

+Includes all versions, commits, scripts, codes, and interfaces developed in Google Earth Engine.

 - Third folder (App_using_Google_Colab)

 - Fourth folder (Tests_and_queries)

 ### Datasets and packages